openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/remote-tensor-api-npu-plugin.rst

 The context object of the NPU plugin directly wraps Level Zero context, setting a scope for sharing the ``ov::RemoteTensor`` objects.
 The ``ov::RemoteContext`` object is retrieved from the NPU plugin.

-Once you have obtained the context, you can use it to create ``ov::RemoteTensor`` objects.
+Once you have obtained the context, you can use it to create the ``ov::RemoteTensor`` objects.

 Getting RemoteContext from the Plugin
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++